Alabama Court Records

 What Are Traffic Violations And Infractions In Alabama?

 Traffic violations and infractions are infringements on the Alabama State traffic code.
-They include DUI and DWI’s, reckless driving, speeding and other road traffic infractions.
-The penalties for these offenses differ depending on the gravity of these violations.
+They include DUI and DWIs, reckless driving, speeding, and other road traffic infractions.
+The penalties for these offenses differ depending on the severity of these violations.
 They typically range from hefty fines, incarceration, suspension of license, community service, and additional driving record points.
 In Alabama, a traffic violation is usually categorized as either a misdemeanor or a felony.
 However, misdemeanors are not as severe as felonies.
 A traffic infraction is a breach of specific Alabama Judicial Administration Rules (rule 20).
-Traffic infractions are relatively minor; hence they are not treated as criminal offenses.
+Traffic infractions are relatively minor; hence, they are not treated as criminal offenses.
 Violations classified under offenses typically incur two or more points on your traffic record or a fine.

 What Are Felony Traffic Violations In Alabama?

 Alabama Felony traffic violations are the state’s most grievous road traffic offenses.
-The penalty for felony crimes includes a hefty fine and indictment, jail time, or driver’s license suspension.
-While almost the entire Alabama traffic code implements only misdemeanor sanctions for traffic violations; however, some offenses are explicitly expressed as crimes.
-Penalization of felony traffic depends on the severity of the crime and if the individual is a first time offender or otherwise.
+The penalty for felony crimes may include a hefty fine and indictment, jail time, or driver’s license suspension.
+While the Alabama traffic code generally implements misdemeanor sanctions for traffic violations, some offenses are explicitly expressed as crimes.
+Penalization of felony traffic typically depends on the severity of the crime and whether the individual is a first-time offender or otherwise.
 Below are some Alabama felony crimes and their consequent penalties.

-• Reckless Driving: First-time offenders may incur a 5–90 day jail term with fines ranging from $25-$500.
-Multiple time offenders can get about ten days to 6 months of jail term along with a $50-$500 fine.
-A six-month license suspension will also be added.
+- Reckless Driving: First-time offenders may incur up to a 90-day jail term with fines ranging from $25 to $500.
+Multiple-time offenders can get about ten days to 6 months of jail time along with a $50 to $500 fine.
+A six-month license suspension may also be added.

-• A hit and run scene resulting in bodily injury or even death: The offender may face around ten years of imprisonment and a fine of about $15,000.
+- A hit-and-run scene resulting in bodily injury or even death: The offender may face around ten years of imprisonment and a fine of approximately $15,000.

-• Fleeing the scene of an incident that results in injury or death: About ten years of jail term and a fine up to $15,000.
-A driver’s license suspension ranging from six months to two years.
+- Fleeing the scene of an incident that results in injury or death: About ten years of jail term and a fine up to $15,000.
+A driver’s license suspension ranges from six months to two years.

 Examples Of Felony Traffic Violations In Alabama?